Dear Student,

 Cordially,

 p.s.
 More discussion: Even if there was one seat listed online due to a non-payment drop, my classes would still be over-full because the administration has insisted we bump up our initial enrollments (due to the budget crunch) for each course.
-Realistically, since it is a visual topic, I need to be able to seat the students in a semicircle so that they can see each other.
+Realistically -- since I teach a highly visual topic -- I need to be able to seat the students in a semi-circle so that they can see each other.
 Many of our classrooms are literally at the point where even one more student DOES impact visibility and makes it considerably harder and more uncomfortable for the instructor and the other students.